Naman1997/blog.cyberloki.dev/content/posts/what-fixing-my-earbuds-taught-me.md

 Last year, my earbuds decided that they had served me enough and it was time to retire.
 Although it had been more than 3 years since I bought them, these were still expensive wireless earbuds.
 I remember paying upwards of 8,000 INR which is around $100 USD.
 Now, I don't know about you, but I have survived off of 5-10 dollar earphones well into my 20s.
 I have tried higher end headphones and earphones, and honestly, the difference in quality is not worth it for me.
 However, the reason I stepped up my audio game was because these earphones have a feature that I absolutely love - ANC.
 Active Noise Cancellation or ANC makes the experience of listening to podcasts, music, anything really 100x better.

-These wireless earbuds were also an upgrade in terms of fiddling with wires.
-Gone were the days where I needed to mess with the excess wire that came out of my device.
+These wireless earbuds were also an upgrade in some other ways.
+Gone were the days where I needed to mess with excess wire that came out of my device.
 Although I hate the fact that companies have taken away the headphone jack from most smartphones, if anyone asks me today which type of earphones I prefer, it will have to be the wireless ones.

 # My heart's a (broken) stereo